 Australia is a signatory to United Nations Framework Convention on Climate Change (UNFCCC), the associated Kyoto Protocol signalling its commitment to reducing GHG emissions at a national level.
-Under the Paris Agreement, the most recent progression of the UNFCCC, Australia has set a target to reduce emissions by 26 -28% below 2005 levels by 2030, building on the 2020 target of reducing emissions by 5% below 2000 levels.
+Under the Paris Agreement, the most recent progression of the UNFCCC, Australia has set a target to reduce emissions by 26 -28% below 2005 levels by 2030.
+At the UNFCCC Conference of the Parties in 2021, Australia attended with a new additional target of net zero emissions by 2050.